 On/Off Switch

-Common Types of Table Saw Cuts
+Common Table Saw Cuts

 Crosscut